| Title: | Simple Multi-Threaded Task Queuing |

 assigned.
 The salvage operation depends on the state of the task.
 If the

-has been assigned but not started, the Worker
+Task has been assigned but not started, the Worker will return it

 ensure that tasks that crash or freeze the R session don't get returned